top of page

 From Ouarzazate, follow National Route 10 to the oasis town of Skoura, once an important trading post where caravans from the desert transferred their goods to mule trains headed for Fes.
 It’s renowned for its beautiful palmeraie (which has been protected by UNESCO) and provides habitat for more than 100 bird species.

-Nestled within this verdant setting is the Kasbah of Amridil, a remarkably well-preserved fortress that stands as a testament to Morocco's architectural brilliance.
-It offers a fascinating glimpse into the daily lives of its former occupants, with artefacts and furnishings from centuries past meticulously preserved and displayed.
+Nestled within this verdant setting is the Kasbah of Amridil, a remarkably well-preserved fortress that reflect's Morocco's architectural heritage.
+It offers a fascinating glimpse into the daily lives of its former occupants, with artefacts and furnishings from centuries past on display.

 Best places to stay in Skoura